 The topics and questions below are far from exhaustive, and I encourage you to come up with your own.
 If you’re not discussing Not Even Light with someone else, I hope that you’ll enjoy mulling over the questions by yourself.
-To share these questions or to print them out, see the “Share” links at the bottom of this page.

 The Future as Past